cloudmesh-community/book/chapters/msg/graphql.md

 }
 ```

-JWT library comes with inbuilt directive called *login_required*
+The JWT library comes with a built-in directive called *login_required*.
-You can add this any of your Query resolver to prevent unauthenticated access.
+You can add this to any of your Query resolvers to prevent
+unauthenticated access.

+:o: this is unclear

 ```python
 from graphql_jwt.decorators import login_required
 ...

 class Query(graphene.ObjectType):